Cy

 Bailjit Gill

 Bal is Senior Equality, Diversity & Inclusion Manager at Companies House.
 She has worked in the equalities and community cohesion field for over 23 years, including roles in Welsh Government, South Wales Police & Crime Commissioner’s Office, The Equality & Human Rights Commission and The Commission for Racial Equality.
 She lives in Newport and was formerly a School Governor as well as a Trustee at Torfaen People First.
-Bal has recently taken on the role of Link Governor for Diversity & Inclusion.
+Bal is Link Governor for Diversity & Inclusion.

 John Phelps